Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Pa
 ```

 The pascal, an SI unit of pressure, defined as 1 N / m^2.

-Dimension: 𝐌 𝐋^-1 𝐓^-2.

-See also: `Unitful.N`, `Unitful.m`.

 #### PoundsPerSquareInch